Three ways MLK speaks to our time

 But here's one more uncomfortable thought that also explains why King remains so relevant:

-The county is still divided by many of the same issues that consumed him.
+The country is still divided by many of the same issues that consumed him.

 On the last night of his life, King told a shouting congregation of black churchgoers that "we as a people" would get to "the Promised Land."
 That kind of optimism, though, sounds like it belongs to another era.